How to become a Florida resident without living there?

 Strong asset protection laws

 Florida’s legal environment strongly favors asset protection.
-It provides safeguards for homes, retirement accounts, and certain investments, making it an ideal domicile for expats and nomads concerned about financial security.
+It provides safeguards for homes, retirement accounts, and certain investments, making it a popular domicile choice for expats and nomads who are focused on financial security.

 Clear and flexible residency requirements